Breword/tmux/Contributing.md

 ### Medium things

-- Copy mode commands like select-word, end-of-line all stop at the screen edge for wrapped lines rather than the end of the line.
+- ([#2414](https://github.com/tmux/tmux/issues/2414)) Copy mode commands like
+  select-word, end-of-line all stop at the screen edge for wrapped lines rather than the end of the line.
 It would be better if they all worked like emacs and used the real end of line all the time and ignored the screen edge.
 This means at least end-of-line, start-of-line, next-word, next-word-end, copy-end-of-line, previous-word, and probably more.
 This is particularly annoying for select-word and select-line when using the mouse

   It would be better if commands were self-contained and did not depend on other commands and instead each worked on the grid, probably using a set of helper functions.
 A larger cleanup of copy mode is really in order.

+- ([#2354](https://github.com/tmux/tmux/issues/2354)) Copy mode styles for the word and line.

 - A way to convert a popup into a pane (and vice versa?).